 Here are some facts and advice regarding winter tires (also known as snow tires) and the importance of them:

 - Always get four winter tires.
-Some people think about getting only two winter tires and placing them on the wheels that do the driving (i.e. on the front wheels in a front wheel drive vehicle) but this is not a good idea.
-Having a good utility and matching set of four snow tires on your vehicle makes the most sense so that all wheels have the same tread and tire design.
+Some people think about getting only two winter tires and placing them on the wheels that do the driving (i.e. on the front wheels on a front-wheel-drive vehicle) but this is not a good idea.
+Having a good matching set of four snow tires on your vehicle makes the most sense so that all wheels have the same tread and tire design.

 - Be careful about buying used: While used snow tires might seem like a bargain, think about it for a second.
 If you buy used tires through a private sale, you have no recourse if they wear out quickly and then you’re forced to buy another set.
 Plus you can’t really be sure unless you closely inspect the tires to ensure that there is no premature wear, cracks or other problems or if the tires have been patched due to punctures.
 While a new set seems more expensive, if they last 5 winters or longer the cost gets depreciated over a longer period of time nullifying much of the savings of a used set that might only last 1 or 2 seasons.

-- Consider buying winter tires on separate rims: While buying winter tires with no rims and simply swapping your all seasons every year off the rims and putting the winter tires on the same rims seems like a good idea, it costs more to switch them back every year and have them balanced again than simply having two sets of tires and rims.
-Plus swapping tires on and off rims can cause them to prematurely wear.
+- Consider buying winter tires on separate rims: While buying winter tires with no rims and simply swapping your all seasons every year off the rims and putting the winter tires on the same rims seems like a good idea, it costs more to switch them back every year and have them balanced and refit TPMS sensors again than simply having two sets of tires and rims.

 Winter Tires аnd Their Importance